Auditory integration training

-Auditory integration training (AIT) is a procedure pioneered in France by Guy Bérard, who promoted it as a cure for clinical depression and suicidal tendencies, along with what he said were very positive results for dyslexia and autism, although there has been very little empirical evidence regarding this assertion.
+Auditory integration training (AIT) is a procedure pioneered in France by Guy Bérard.
+Bérard promoted AIT as a cure for clinical depression and suicidal tendencies, along with what he said were very positive results for dyslexia and autism, although there has been very little empirical evidence regarding this assertion.

-It typically involves 20 half-hour sessions over 10 days listening to specially filtered and modulated music.
-It was used in the early 1990s as a treatment for autism; it has been promoted as a treatment for ADHD, depression, and a wide variety of other disorders.
+AIT typically involves 20 half-hour sessions over 10 days listening to specially filtered and modulated music.
+It was used in the early 1990s as a treatment for autism.
+Since, it has been promoted as a treatment for ADHD, depression, and a wide variety of other disorders.
 AIT has not met scientific standards for efficacy that would justify its use as a treatment for any condition.

 The American Academy of Pediatrics and three other professional organizations consider it an experimental procedure.
 The New York State Department of Health recommends that it not be used to treat young children with autism.
 The U.S. Food and Drug Administration (FDA) has banned the Audiokinetron, the original device used to perform AIT, from importation into the U.S. due to lack of evidence of medical benefit.
 The American Speech-Language-Hearing Association has concluded that AIT has not met scientific standards for safety.